-A crowd of around 150 Hindu extremists attacked and destroyed a church building being constructed in the village of Bodoguda, Odisha state, India.
+A crowd of around 150 Hindu extremists attacked and destroyed a church building which was being constructed in the village of Bodoguda, Odisha State, India.

-The church was being built for a small community of 12 Christian families who live alongside 60 Hindu families.
+The church was being built for a small community of twelve Christian families who live alongside 60 Hindu families.

 A complaint has been made by local Christian leaders to the police accompanied by a request for compensation.